-Reaction to Supreme Court Northern Ireland Brexit ruling - BBC News
+Reaction to Supreme Court Brexit ruling

 "The UK government is absolutely clear: None of the institutions and provisions set out in the Belfast Agreement are in any way undermined by the decision of the UK to leave the EU," said a spokesman.
 "There will be no return to the borders of the past."

-But Sinn Féin's new leader in the north, Michelle O'Neill, said the judgment that the Assembly did not need to be consulted before the UK government triggered article 50 ignores the wishes of the majority of people in Northern Ireland.
+But Sinn Féin's new leader north of the border, Michelle O'Neill, said the judgment that the Assembly did not need to be consulted before the UK government triggered article 50 ignores the wishes of the majority of people in Northern Ireland.

 Mrs O'Neill said her party would continue to support special status within the EU for Northern Ireland.